DigitalPotter/WavesGenerator/README.md

 # Warning
 - This plugin doesn't provide any mesh quadtree/LOD system.
 You have to use your own, or take advantage of other plugins like Voxel Plugin or Worldscape.
 - Meshes that are used in the example scenes were just subdivided to achieve the desirable level of detail.
-- Currently works only in the planet at the world zero, will be fixed soon
+- Currently works only if the planet at the world zero, will be fixed soon
 # Planned
 - Buoyancy
 - Planet gravity using Unreal's native movement component